linxingchen/cobra/README.md

 * The only third-party software that COBRA will use is [BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 ## Installation
-COBRA could now be installed via different ways.
+COBRA could now be installed in different ways.

 * (1) git